Is Refinancing Right for You?

 Be sure to read our article on No Closing Cost refinances to understand all of the details.

-When rates are at least a half of a percent below your current rate, it’s a good time to start to think about refinancing.
+When rates are at least a half percent below your current rate, it’s a good time to start to think about refinancing.
 You will really need to consider the closing costs to determine if it makes sense.
 Our article on Mortgage Interest Rate Basics will give you a better understanding of how loans are priced to consumers and how “points” play a big factor in finding the right interest rate for you.

 Tapping into your home’s equity

-If you have significant equity in your home and you find yourself in need of cash or want to payoff higher interest debt, a cash out refinance can be a great tool to borrow money at reasonable low fixed rates.
+If you have significant equity in your home and you find yourself in need of cash or want to payoff higher interest debt, a cash out refinance can be a great tool to borrow money at reasonably low fixed rates.
 Cash out refinances typically carry slightly higher rates than traditional refinances, but they certainly beat the alternatives of credit cards or higher rate unsecured loans.

 You will want to consider your current rate when determining if a cash out refinance makes sense.
 Typically, if you can lower the rate on your current balance(s) and/or borrow the additional cash needed at a lower cost than other methods, then a cash out refinance will make sense for you.